 The Disaster Songs in Canada project explores a number of questions surrounding disaster songs, from the motivations of the song-writers, to the accuracy of their lyrics, to the role these songs play in our public memory of such tragedies.
 Although you may not realize, disasters of all types — from shipwrecks to mining accidents to pandemics — have informed hundreds of folk songs in Canada.
 When Heather Sparling set out to find songs written about Canadian disasters, her list quickly grew to include over 300 songs.
 As a result, they’ve narrowed their scope to focus on Atlantic Canada.

-We asked Heather about a popular disaster song, “The Wreck of the Edmund Fitzgerald” by Gordon Lightfoot, which was featured in the latest issue of Kayak: Canada’s History Magazine for Kids.
+We asked Heather about a popular disaster song, “The Wreck of the Edmund Fitzgerald” by Gordon Lightfoot, which was featured in the April 2012 issue of Kayak: Canada’s History Magazine for Kids.
 The Edmund Fitzgerald got caught in a storm on Lake Superior on November 10, 1975, killing all 29 crew members on board.
 A year later, Canadian singer-songwriter Gordon Lightfoot released his song, “The Wreck of the Edmund Fitzgerald,” which continues to be one of his most popular works.

 Heather notes that “The Wreck of the Edmund Fitzgerald” demonstrates that disasters continue to be a popular subject for folk songs.